a2stuff/a2d/res/notes/testplan.md

 Repeat for each list box where the contents are dynamic:
 * Populate the list so that the scrollbar is active.
 Scroll down by one row.
 Repopulate the list box so that the scrollbar is inactive.
 Verify that all expected items are shown, and hitting the Up Arrow key does nothing.
+* Populate the list so that the scrollbar is active, and scrolled to the top.
+Repopulate the list so that the scrollbar is still active.
+Verify that the scrollbar doesn't repaint/flicker.

 # Menus